Civic Initiative (Russia): Conflict between Ksenia Sobchak and Alexei Navalny

-In an interview with Dozhd, Ksenia Sobchak stated that she was willing to withdraw her candidacy if Alexei Navalny managed to secure his registration as a candidate.
+In an interview with TV Rain, Ksenia Sobchak stated that she was willing to withdraw her candidacy if Alexei Navalny managed to secure his registration as a candidate.
 Before her nomination, Sobchak had suggested that Navalny create a contingency plan in case he was not allowed to run or he could consider his wife, Yulia, as a potential candidate.
 However, Navalny rejected both proposals, arguing that the votes of those willing to support him could not simply be transferred to another candidate.

 Navalny first spoke about Sobchak's nomination by saying, "Ksenia Sobchak, being a Russian citizen over 35 years old and not in prison, has every right to nominate her candidacy.".
 However, Navalny would later call Sobchak "a caricatured liberal candidate with a cannibalistic position", and she, in return, accused him of wanting to have a monopoly on the opposition.

 At a press conference with President Putin, Sobchak spoke about Navalny, saying: “There is a candidate, Navalny, who has been campaigning for a year.
 Fabricated criminal cases were brought against him specifically to prevent his candidacy.
 Their fabricated nature was confirmed by the European Convention on Human Rights.”
 Navalny later thanked her for raising the issue.
 However, after the final decision to deny his registration as a presidential candidate, he called on his supporters to boycott the election.

 Despite everything, Ksenia Sobchak offered Navalny to become her confidant so that he would have the opportunity to speak on TV channels instead of her, but he refused.

 On election day, Alexei Navalny spoke about Sobchak's visit to his home in the fall of 2017, during which Ksenia, according to him, admitted that she had received an offer of a substantial monetary reward for her nomination and participation in the presidential race.
 Sobchak rejected accusations of collusion with the authorities.